 To avoid double counting, benefits quality of life are not quantified in this application.
 However, they can be defined and are summarized in this discussion.
 In terms of quality of life for those in rural communities impacted by offsite detours, keeping traffic on I-95 and US 301 will increase safety of those living along potential detours, as well as reducing emissions and noise generated by vehicles utilizing offsite detours.

 As noted above, the efficient operation of I-95 and its east-west counterpart, I-40 are continuing to provide manufacturing incentives.
 Construction associated with replacing the I-95 and US 301 bridges will provide a stimulus to the local economy.
 Accommodation for a future multi-use path under the Neuse River bridge will provide a safe crossing under I-95 for those without a vehicle.
 The US 301 bridge over Black Creek/Holt’s Lake will provide additional width for a future multi-use path.
-In addition, NCDOT has established incentives to encourage the contracting, employment and training of historically disadvantaged companies and populations in transportation projects.

 Criterion 6 – Innovation